MayCXC/Dyalog-21/README.md

 [PDF of the Phase 2 problem set](https://www.dyalogaplcompetition.com/Downloads/Phase%202%20Problems.pdf)

 ## Approach
 APL lets you do most kinds iteration and reduction with symbolic operators, and compose these into dense functions with "glue" operators.
 There are three syntaxes to choose from for a function definition, which are called a tradfn, dfn, or tacit function.
-I used only dfn and tacit functions in my programs because they compose the most elegantly, and [TryAPL](https://tryapl.org/) as my REPL to come up with answers one piece at a time.
+I used only dfn and tacit functions in my programs because they compose the most elegantly, together with [TryAPL](https://tryapl.org/) as a REPL to come up with answers one piece at a time.
 For example, to make a tacit function that checks if its input is a magic square:

 With any nxn array,